 Complex Bodily Injury

-- Acting as counsel in bodily injury claims involving occupiers’ liability, product liability, motor vehicle accidents, boating accidents and assaults.
+- Acting as counsel in bodily injury claims involving occupiers’ liability, liquor liability, product liability, motor vehicle accidents, boating accidents and assaults.

 - Defending numerous contractors and subcontractors in negligence claims against them.